 There are several products on the market that are made using the pheromones that cats produce when they are feeling calm.
-These products, often sold as sprays, can help induce feelings of calm for your feline friend.
-Sprayed in areas such as bedding or near areas where your cat likes to hang out can help calm some cats and alleviate stress and anxiety.
+These products, often sold as sprays, can help induce feelings of calm in your feline friend.
+Sprayed in areas such as bedding or near areas where your cat likes to hang out can help calm some cats and reduces stress and anxiety.

 CBD for Cats